AdiMarianMutu/xs8Cipher/README.md

 I've rewritten the entire algorithm, the new features:

-- The algorithm uses a 4 round encryption
+- The algorithm uses a 4 rounds cycle encryption
 - 256bit blocks (easily editable)
 - 256bit key / IV (easily editable)
 - Based on the new [BLAKE3](https://github.com/azureskydiver/Blake3Core) hash algorithm (you can use any hashing algorithm, but be sure to use a strong cryptographic hashing algorithm, as this is used to generate the sub IVs/keys)